Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/try-it-component.md

 }
 window.sayHi()
 ```
-and just ater code-block it should be placed try-it component:
+and just ater code-block it should be placed try-it-block component:

 - \<try-it-block id="1">\</try-it-block>

-That's all.
-With TryIt Block it will look like following:
+That is all.
+It will look now like following:

 ```javascript[JavaScript]
 'use strict'